xingxinglian/matic-docs/docs/nightfall/protocol/protocol.md

     - the proposer looks up `transactionHashL2` using the `checkPayment(bytes32 transactionHashL2, uint256 transactionFee)`, and verifies that `transactionFee` is equal to or greater than the set amount of MATIC tokens to be paid
 - On successful verification, proposer will add this transaction to the mempool

-## Transaction receipt
+## Transaction acceptance
 When Proposers receive any transactions, they perform a range of checks to validate that the transaction is well-formed and that the proof verifies against the public input hash.
 If all the checks pass, the transaction is added to Proposer's mempool to be considered in a Block.

 ## Block assembly and submission
 Proposers wait until the Shield contract assigns them as the current proposer.
-The current Proposer looks at the available Transactions and chooses one.
-Usually this would be the one with the highest fee, but this is an implementation choice.
-Proposer computes the new commitment
- Merkle Tree that would come into being were this transaction was to be added to the Shield contract next.
+The current Proposer receives, from its own internal Optimist instance, a new block containing transactions from its mempool.
+For each transaction, it will compute the new commitment Merkle Tree that would come into being if these transaction were to be added to the Shield contract.

-The current Proposer repeats this process N times, until they have assembled a Block, which contains the hashes of the Transactions included in the Block and the commitment Merkle Tree root as it would exist after processing all the transactions in the Block (Commitment Root).
-After this is done, Proposer proposes this new Block.
+The Block contains, thus, the hashes of the Transactions included in the Block and the commitment Merkle Tree root as it would exist after processing all the transactions in the Block (Commitment Root).
+Then the Proposer sends this block to the State smart contract.

 When a block is proposed, the following information is recorded on-chain: